-- 1. Align the four tabs on the battery into the slots on the palm-rest and keyboard assembly and insert the battery into place. - 2.
-Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly and place the battery on the palm-rest and keyboard assembly. - 3.
-Replace the two screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Connect the battery cable to the connector on the system board. - 5.
-Adhere the tape that secures the battery connector to the system board.
+- 1. Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly and place the battery on the palm-rest and keyboard assembly. - 2.
+Replace the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
+Connect the battery cable to the connector on the system board.